 Skip to content

 dictpress comes with a built in CSV to database importer tool.
-Once dictionary data has been organised into the below described structure, import it by running ./dictpress --import=yourfile.csv.
+Once dictionary data has been organised into the below described structure, import it by running ./dictpress import --file=yourfile.csv.

 Entries with the same content in the same language are not inserted into the database multiple times, but are instead re-used.
 For instance, if there are multiple Apple (English) entries, it is inserted once but re-used in multiple relations.